ManojDevelper/Archimedis/src/data/Products/foodsuplements.md

             id: 2,
             foodsuplimentsid: "BoneCollagen",
             title: "Bone Collagen",
             description: "Collagen is the most abundant protein found in the human body.
 It is the building block to that gives structure and strength.
 A deficiency of collagen in the body can lead to bone disorders such osteoporosis.
-Try our bone collagen supplements and witness by yourselves increase in Bone Mass Density (BMD) and bone strength.
+Try our bone collagen supplements and witness for you selves an increase in Bone Mass Density (BMD) and bone strength.
 Available in Rosehip variant too.",
             Image: ../assets/foo_i2.png,
           },
           {